Beans Carrot poriyal with chana dal | Carrot Beans Poriyal recipe

 No fuss dry curry.

-Vegan and can be made gluten-free if the hing is skipped.
+Vegan and can be made gluten-free by skipping the hing.

-The dish is loaded with nutrients from beans and carrots, and protein from chana dal.
+The dish is loaded with nutrients from beans, carrots, and protein from chana dal.

 As the dish is mildly spiced, it can be relished by everyone.

 Wash chana dal a couple of times and soak for 30–60 minutes.
 Lentils take more time to cook than vegetables, so soaking is important to reduce the cooking time.

 Cut the vegetables into the same size for even cooking.

 For poriyal, I prefer to cook the vegetables without covering the pan.
 It retains the bright color of carrots and beans.

 Do not overcook the chana dal, it should hold shape and retain its crunchiness.